Eastbourne Borough F.C.: Mixed fortunes: 2012–2023

-2015–16 was Eastbourne’s 50th anniversary season.
+2015–16 was Eastbourne's 50th anniversary season.
 Although they could only secure a 17th-place finish in the league, they won the Sussex Senior Cup for the third time in their history at the end of the season.

 Widdrington resigned from his post in April 2017 to pursue an opportunity at Coventry City, leaving head coach Hugo Langton in charge for the last 5 games of the season.

 At the end of the 2016–17 season, Eastbourne appointed Bognor Regis Town manager Jamie Howell to take over the vacant managerial position, who had two days previously lead Bognor back to the National League South.

-In Howell‘s first full season at the club, Eastbourne registered an 18th place finish.
+In Howell's first full season at the club, Eastbourne registered an 18th-place finish.
 The following season, Eastbourne started positively and found themselves in the play-off spots with 4 wins, 4 draws and just one defeat after their opening 9 games.
 However, their form dropped and Howell was sacked by the club on 16 February 2019 with Eastbourne in 15th place in the table.

 Eastbourne appointed Mark McGhee to act as interim manager until the end season.
-Despite winning just once in their remaining 11 games - this coming as a shock 6-0 victory against play-off chasing Dartford - Borough managed to retain their National South status for another year.
+Despite winning just once in their remaining 11 games – this coming as a shock 6–0 victory against play-off chasing Dartford – Borough managed to retain their National South status for another year.

+The start of the 2019–20 season saw Lee Bradbury take charge for a very brief period until October 2019.
 In November 2019 Danny Bloor was announced as the new manager.
+In a season curtailed by the COVID-19 pandemic, Borough finished 18th.
+The following season saw Borough flying high in the 3rd place, before the competition was prematurely cancelled for the same reason.

+The 2021–22 season was Danny Bloor's first full season in charge, despite having been manager for almost two years.
+Borough continued in the same vein as the previous season, finishing the season in 6th position.
+They entered the play-off eliminator round but lost to Oxford City 2–0.
+Eastbourne followed this with an 8th-place finish for the 2022–23 season, narrowly missing out on the play-off spots.